kieuquangloc/iOSAnimation/README.md

 # How to learn iOS Animation
-This project will help you how to make iOS animation
+This project will help you make iOS animation easier

 ### Apple WWDC:
 This is the best place where you can find the best document to learn iOS